 Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (Ministry for Primary Industries 2013).
 For juvenile snapper, it is likely that certain habitats, or locations, are critical to successful recruitment of snapper.
-Post settlement juvenile snapper (10-70 mm fork length) associate strongly with three-dimensional structured habitats in estuaries, harbours, and sheltered coastal areas (such as beds of seagrass and horse mussels, Morrison unpublished data, Thrush et al 2002, Parsons et al 2009).
+Post settlement juvenile snapper (10-70 mm fork length) associate strongly with three-dimensional structured habitats in estuaries, harbours, and sheltered coastal areas (such as beds of seagrass and horse mussels, Thrush et al 2002, Morrison et al 2009, 2014a, b).
 The reason for this association is currently unclear, but the provision of food and shelter are likely explanations.
 Some potential nursery habitats appear to contribute disproportionately to their area.
-The Kaipara Harbour in northern New Zealand contributes a disproportionately high proportion of successful recruits to the SNA 8 fishery (Morrison unpublished data) and a similar situation exists for snapper from Port Phillip Bay in Australia (Hamer et al 2011).
-These habitats are subject to land-based stressors (Morrison et al 2009) that may affect their production of juvenile snapper and recruitment to the SNA 8 fishery.
+For example, the Kaipara Harbour in northern New Zealand contributed to more than 75% of the recruits to the SNA 8 fishery in 2003 (Morrison, NIWA, unpublished data, Morrison et al 2009) and a similar situation exists for snapper from Port Phillip Bay in Australia (Hamer et al 2011).
+These habitats are subject to land-based stressors (Morrison et al 2009, Lowe et al 2015) that may affect the survival of juvenile snapper and hence recruitment to the SNA 8 fishery.
+It should, however, be noted that recruitment over the last decade has been exceptionally good, suggesting that environmental factors affecting egg and larval survival in the ocean have had greater influence on the number of fertilised eggs surviving to adulthood.